Faculty Development Fund

-Please carefully reach and follow the FDF Guidelines found in these pages.
+Please carefully read and follow the FDF Guidelines found in these pages.

 The Faculty Development Committee encourages questions and comments regarding policies and procedures.
 Please feel free to contact the co-chairs of the committee, Associate Deans, or faculty representatives.

-- Joshua Gamson, Interim Associate Dean of Social Sciences, Administrative Co-Chair
+- Stephanie Sears, Associate Dean of Social Sciences, Administrative Co-Chair

 - Cathy Gabor, Acting Associate Dean for Arts & Humanities

 - Nathan Dennis, Faculty Representative, Arts & Humanities (through Spring 2024)